YasinEl/mzRAPP/README.md

 ```

 <br> <u>any other tool:</u> <br> It is also possible to use the outputs
 of other tools.
-However, they have to be adapted in a way that they
+However, they have to be adapted so that they resemble
-resemble the output of one of the tools listed above.
-If this is not
+the output of one of the tools listed above.
+If this is not possible for
-possible for some cases but important to you please contact me at
+some cases but important to you please contact me at
 <yasin.el.abiead@univie.ac.at> <br>

-### Selecting a benchmark data set and starting assessment
+### Selecting a benchmark data set and starting an assessment

-Next the benchmark file has to be selected.
+Next, the benchmark file has to be selected.
 If a benchmark has been
 created during this shiny session (the benchmark is still visible in the
 panel benchmark overview) the switch button “Use generated benchmark”
 can be clicked as an alternative. <br> <br> After performing those steps